abaynew-guadie/alx-pre_course/0x01-git/README.md

+#project for GitHub
+update the project
-# example site of this repo
+example site of this repo
 Alx studnets store
 this is a sample readme files for our GitHub example repository. we are learning markdown I am  happy to do.